tramduong/tramduong.github.io/portfolio/ml/nyshinyapp.md

 ---
 layout: page
-title: Face Image Emotion Recognition
+title: NYC Fast Food Restaurant Nutrition App
 description: >
-  This page contains the unsupervised algorithms for hospital charges
+  This page contains the code and the description of the app.
 hide_description: true
 sitemap: false
 ---